Everglow: 2023–2024: All My Girls, touring and Zombie

 Everglow released their fourth single album All My Girls and its lead single "Slay" on August 18, 2023, after 20 months without any album releases.
 On August 30, the group won its third music show trophy on MBC M's Show Champion with "Slay".
 Following album promotions, Everglow embarked on their second tour All My Girls in multiple sub-tours: a U.S. tour, a Europe tour, and two concerts in Japan.
 Midway through the tour—which covered concert dates from November 2023 to April 2024—the group held its first fan-meeting ever on January 13, 2024, in Hong Kong.

 On May 21, 2024, Everglow announced the release of their fifth single album titled Zombie on June 10.
 The lead single of the same name was composed and produced by Grammy-winning production team The Stereotypes and 9am.
 The single album debuted at number nine on the Circle Album Chart, and all three tracks have entered the component Download Chart.
 Everglow embarked on their 2024 Pulse & Heart tour with eleven stops across the United States and South America, starting on September 12.

-2025–present: Departure from Yuehua and line-up change
+2025–present: Departure from Yuehua, line-up change and Code

-On May 13, 2025, it was announced that all six members will leave Yuehua upon the end of their contracts with the label in June.
+On May 13, 2025, it was announced that all six members would leave Yuehua upon the end of their contracts with the label in June.
 In September, members Sihyeon, E:U, Onda, and Aisha signed with new agency Chxxta Company to continue the group's activities as a quartet.
+On February 12, 2026, it was announced that Everglow would be releasing their fourth extended play Code on March 3, with the lead single of the same name.